Taxes

 If your request is approved, ISSA will send an email asking you to bring the following original documents:

 ISSA advisers are IRS Acceptance Agents.
 As such, an adviser will confirm the validity of your documents so that certified true copies can be submitted with your ITIN application.
-ISSA then mails your application to the Internal Revenue Service.
+Once we have vetted your documents, you will receive a notification to pick up your ITIN letter and mail it to the IRS, along with the related documents we reviewed.

 Please note that it may take several months for the IRS to review your ITIN request.
 If you receive a denial or rejection notice, please speak to an international student adviser.
 ISSA cannot call the IRS on your behalf unless you are physically present to give your authorization.